hwh98/Traveling-Salesman-Problem/README.md

 7 vertices | 485,668 |
 8 vertices | 60,370,229 |

-## Installation instruction for this algorithm.
+## Setup instruction for the visualization.

 Under the project directory, follow the instructions below to setup the environment for Branch and Bound visualization